-The next call for proposals for Long Duration Experiments will be announced on the user web pages.
+The next call for proposals for Long Duration Experiments is now open.
+Please check the user web pages.
 It is essential to read the Application Guidelines and it strongly recommended to discuss your proposal with beamline staff well before submitting an application.

 Powder diffraction is the principal technique for determining the structure of materials that do not necessarily form large ordered crystals.
 It is therefore the technique of choice for the analysis of many naturally occurring materials such as minerals and artefacts as well as novel man-made materials where synthesis is under-developed or for highly strained materials subject to twinning.
 The technique has the advantage of a relatively simple scattering geometry but has been much enhanced by the development of intense synchrotron sources as well as advances in data analysis, using modelling, direct methods and global optimisation methods.

 In recent years powder diffraction has provided crucial structural information for many strategically important materials including:

 - Metal-organic-frameworks for carbon capture and gas storage

 - Lithium-ion battery and Solid Oxide Fuel Cell materials

 - High performance alloys

 The combination of very high angular resolution, high count rates and controlled environmental conditions on I11 make it possible to carry out detailed structural analysis of complex materials.
 These studies are important to many fundamental areas of the physical, life and environmental sciences as well as pharmaceutical, engineering and industrial materials.

 This versatile beamline has the resolving power to probe deep into sample structures ( Δ d/d ~ 10-5-10-6), to detect rapid changes ( Δ t ~ ms-s) under non-ambient conditions as they occur and to perform resonant diffraction in order to solve complex structures containing low normal electron contrasts.